jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 Then we had Vim, and Emacs, and my personal favorite, `nano`.
+And not entirely because I can exit it without having to throw out the computer and buy a new one like I do with Vim.
+Saving the planet, one less computer thrown away because of Vim at a time.
 {{% /note %}}

 ---